|Newlands Cricket Stadium | Cape Town|

 While PPC Newlands rich history is peppered with exceptional cricket memories, it was also blemished by colonial and apartheid mentalities, which meant that for many years, only white cricketers could play at PPC Newlands for Western Province or South Africa.

 A new era of modern cricket was ushered in with the collapse of apartheid and the birth of a new South African democracy in the early 1990s.
 With South Africa officially joining the international cricket community, a new world opened up for local fans as India—with its little magician Tendulkar— Pakistan, West Indies, Sri Lanka and other countries made their debuts at PPC Newlands.

 The dawn of this new era also marked the start of a winning streak for South Africa (SA) at PPC Newlands in both formats of international cricket, with SA winning 18 out of 26 tests and 25 out of 30 ODIs played at PPC Newlands between 1991 and 2014.

 T20 cricket arrived in the 2000s.
 A new naming sponsor, Sahara, meant the ground was renamed Sahara Park Newlands in 2004.
 Local cricket fans were thrilled when Newlands was selected to host four major international tournaments, namely the 2003 ICC World Cup, the 2007 ICC World T20 championship, the 2009 Indian Premier League and the 2010 Champions League, including the opening ceremonies of the World Cup and IPL.

-After 51 tests and 35 ODIs in 127 years, Sahara Park Newlands is global cricket brand in its own right and a favourite amongst cricket fans around the world.
-The Annual New Year’s Address celebrates the Newlands legacy and acts as a platform for discussion about the game and its future.
+After 51 tests and 35 ODIs in 127 years, PPC Newlands is global cricket brand in its own right and a favourite amongst cricket fans around the world.
+The Annual New Year’s Address celebrates the PPC Newlands legacy and acts as a platform for discussion about the game and its future.